 We experience the sounds and sights of the journey, and learn about how the passengers passed the time, ate, kept warm, and even how they went to the bathroom!
 [Quick answer: not much differently than they still do in much of Europe, but that’s another story….]

 We learn how the train operates, and how the rail paths were chosen.
-We get a sense of the exciting traversal of the high, rickety bridge or through a dark mountain tunnel.
+We get a sense of the exciting navigation over a high, rickety bridge or through a dark mountain tunnel.
 Finally the train arrives safely, where a welcoming family is waiting at the end of the line.

 The double-page action-filled spreads are rendered in ink, watercolor and gouache paintings that provide glimpses of all aspects of the story, including the spectacular topography of the still largely unsettled West.
 (Gouache paint is similar to watercolor but modified to make it opaque.)